bee-software/shipper/CONFIG.md

-# Purpleship configuration
+# Shipper configuration

-By default, purpleship reads a configuration file located at `$HOME/.purpleshiprc`.
+By default, shipper reads a configuration file located at `$HOME/.shipperrc`.
-The path to this file can be controlled with the environment variable `PURPLESHIP_RC`.
+The path to this file can be controlled with the environment variable `SHIPPER_RC`.

 ## Options
 ### image_namespace